-Bologna’s San Petronio Basilica, a striking architectural marvel, houses an artwork that has been a beacon of controversy.
+Bologna’s San Petronio Basilica, a striking architectural marvel, houses an artwork that has been the focus of some controversy for many years.

 Such a portrayal has provoked ire among many in the Muslim community.
 The Muslim union in Italy termed it blasphemous.
 Moreover, extremist groups have taken their anger a step further.
 The basilica has been the target of multiple thwarted terrorist attempts since the 2000s.
 In 2002, an Al-Qaeda affiliate was detained in the UK on suspicions of orchestrating an attack on the basilica.
 Another plot linked to ISIS emerged in 2014.